Hichem-Chabou/Recipes-Nutritions/README.md

 # Recipes-Nutritions
-A recipe app that shows nutritional value of each ingredients
+A recipe search app built with react that shows the ingredients and the total amount of calories that it contains

 ## Installation
 1. clone the repository